Manuteaa/dbd_autoSkillCheck/README.md

 - In the `Features options` of the WebUI, increase the `CPU workload` option
 - Switch your resolution to 1920x1080 at 100% scale
 - Switch device to gpu
-- Disable the energy saver settings in your computer settings
-- Run the script in administrator mode
+- Run the script in administrator mode or with a higher priority in the task manager

 **Why does the AI model hit the skill check too early and fail ?**
 - In the `Features options` of the WebUI, increase the `Ante-frontier hit delay` value